 "This project has been an exciting challenge and will be a significant asset to transportation in the Mid-Atlantic region." - Jeff Wendel, Urban Engineers, Project Manager

-For almost 10 years, Urban has been providing construction management services on this project.
-The limits of the project extend from the Bensalem Route 1 Interchange to the Delaware River Bridge.
-The PA Turnpike/I-95 Interchange Project will ultimately connect the PA Turnpike and I-95.
-This includes the final section of I-95 that was part of the Federal Interstate system identified during the Eisenhower administration thus completing I95 from Maine to Florida.
+The project extends from the Bensalem Route 1 Interchange to the Delaware River Bridge.
+This includes the final section of I-95 that was part of the Federal Interstate system identified during the Eisenhower administration thus completing I-95 from Maine to Florida.
 The project will require the re-designation of two major thoroughfares.
 The portion of existing I-95 north of the PA Turnpike will be re-designated as I-295.
 The portion of PA Turnpike (I-276) east of I-95 will be re-designated as I-95.

 “This project has been an exciting challenge and will be a significant transportation asset in the Mid-Atlantic region,” said Jeff Wendel, PE, a project manager at Urban Engineers.
 “Urban is proud to have the opportunity to provide construction management services for the Pennsylvania Turnpike Commission on this major highway project.”